ivanamat/cakephp3-aclmanager/README.md

     ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;
 ```

-## Configure the plugin

-See *AclManager/config/bootstrap.php*.

-AclManager.aros : write in there your requester models aliases (the order is important).

 ## Auth

 Include and configure the *AuthComponent* and the *AclComponent* in the *AppController*